Iamanshuaditya/AshaAi/README.md

- # Asha AI Chatbot
+# EatSmart Chatbot

 ## Overview

-Asha AI is a virtual assistant designed for the JobsForHer platform, dedicated to empowering women in their professional journeys.
-It assists users in exploring women's careers, job listings, community events, mentorship programs, and session details.
+EatSmart is an AI-powered assistant that helps users scan packaged foods and receive personalized health alerts.
+Originally created as a hackathon project, the chatbot now focuses on guiding users toward smarter eating choices.

 ## Features